Landmarks in Greece often evoke ancient times shrouded in mists, mysteries, and mythology.

 The best time to plan an Athonite pilgrimage, by land for men or by sea for others, is either mid-April to mid-June or mid-September through October.
 The weather is comfortable, the crowds are manageable, and the Aegean Sea is calm.

 High season, mid-June to mid-September, can be very hot.
 The Aegean Sea is its calmest, of course, but also crowds are greatest.
 Winter is cold, wet, and sometimes snowy, although uncrowded.
-This author, a woman, hears that some monasteries even have heating systems.
+We’ve heard that some monasteries now have heating systems for winter pilgrimages.

 Discover the different tour options.